Touch of Evil: Filming

-The film was shot in Venice, California from February 18, 1957 to April 2, 1957.
+The film was shot in Venice, California from February 18, 1957, to April 2, 1957.
 The location had been suggested by Aldous Huxley to Welles, who informed him the town had decayed significantly.
 Welles, cinematographer Russell Metty, and the art directors drove there, and upon viewing the city's Bridge of Sighs, Welles decided to revise the ending to incorporate it.
+Sometime during the early months of filming, Zugsmith retitled the film to Touch of Evil, which Welles later criticized calling it "silly."

 As when he worked with cinematographer Gregg Toland, Welles and Metty devised a distinctive visual style for Touch of Evil—incorporating deep focus, off-kilter and low-angle shots (to emphasize the girth of Quinlan), and other stylistic touches that furthered the visual style of film noir.
 Most notable among the stylistic flourishes in the film is an opening crane shot that runs almost three-and-a-half minutes, which has frequently been commented on by film scholars.

+Heston's autobiography states that the scene with Vargas and Schwartz in the convertible marks the first time that a scene with dialogue was shot in a moving car, rather than a stationary one in front of a projection screen.
+However, there is an earlier example of such a scene in Gun Crazy (1950).

 Post-production

 As was typical, Welles himself worked on the film's editing, paired initially with Edward Curtiss.
 According to Zugsmith, the two had creative differences, and Curtiss was replaced with Virgil Vogel.
 During June 1957, Welles flew out to New York to appear on The Steve Allen Show.
 In his absence, studio executives had scheduled a screening of the rough cut.
 Informed of this by Vogel, Welles was angered, resulting in Universal post-production head Ernest Nims cancelling the screening.
 At this point, Vogel agreed to step down, and Nims appointed Aaron Stell, another Universal staff editor, to finish the film.
 When Welles returned to Hollywood, Nims instructed him to stay out of the editing room and let Stell work alone.
 Having been locked out, Welles went to Mexico City in late June 1957 to begin shooting his next film, Don Quixote.

 On his own, Stell constantly changed the editing sequence, providing different interpretations of multiple scenes in which he altered the continuity.
 Throughout the editing process, Stell was never satisfied, and at the end of his tenure, he stated he had grown "ill, depressed and unhappy with the studio's impatience."
 In July 1957, Stell's cut was screened to the executives, most of whom were left unimpressed.
 According to Nims, Welles "had really messed up those first five reels...He was making those quick cuts—in the middle of a scene you cut to another scene, and then come back and finish the scene, and then cut to the last half of the other scene."